mads-hartmann/computer.mads-hartmann.com/computer.mads-hartmann.com/_setup_steps/2-homebrew.md

 ---
-title: Install Homebrew & essential apps
+title: Install Homebrew & essential tools
 ---

 Install [homebrew](https://brew.sh) so we can install all the other things we'll need: